Skip to content

 From image vidjil/client

-The web server, containing the client web application
+• nginx The front web server, containing the client web application and redirecting requests to uwsgi if needed

 From image vidjil/server